 There is a secret hidden in some Asteraceae flowers

-Hidden within the family Asteraceae is a tiny marvel: florets.
+Hidden within Asteraceae flowers is a tiny marvel: florets.

-A single Oxeye daisy flower (native to Europe and Asia) can have 100-200 florets.
-Therefore, a single daisy flower head can potentially produce 100 to 200 seeds.
-This is one reason why Oxeye daisies are considered invasive in some states.
+Take the Oxeye daisy, native to Europe and Asia, as an example.
+With 100–200 florets per bloom, a single flower head could yield up to 200 seeds.
+This prolific seed production is one of the reasons Oxeye daisies are classified as invasive in some states.

-Now that we know a little about what makes asters, mums, and daisies similar, let’s explore what makes them different.
+Now that we understand what connects asters, mums, and daisies, let’s dive into what makes each unique.

 Daisies